trickfountain/biodiv/journal.md

 - [ ] package biodiv or your whole project as a wheel with setup tools. see: https://packaging.python.org/tutorials/packaging-projects/
     - consider using poetry. its just a wrapper that creates a wheel. https://python-poetry.org/docs/basic-usage/

-# Up next
+## Up next
-- [ ] 2-container process: add either flask app to show labelled or DB to save pic_det.
+- transform your webapp into a labeller.

 ## mid term
 - super simple web app to wrap functions above.